Exclude Rules

 matches all abc.tmp files and directories anywhere.

-An x pattern ending in slash specifies a directory’s contents.
+An x pattern ending in slash excludes a directory’s contents.
 Sometimes it is useful to backup a directory so that it is re-created on restore, but it is not necessary to backup the directory contents.
 If a directory pattern ends with /, then the directory itself is saved but not the contents.
-If a pattern doesn’t end with /, then neither the directory nor its contents are saved.
+If a pattern matches a directory and doesn’t end with /, then neither the directory nor its contents are saved.
 For example:

 x /home/jim/.cache/